scikit-hep/pyhepmc/README.md

 - ReaderAscii and WriterAscii support the context manager protocol
 - A convenient `open` function is provided for reading and writing HepMC files

+**pyhepmc is actively maintained**

+pyhepmc is part of the Scikit-HEP project, which aims to provide all tools needed by particle physicists to do data analysis in Python.
+There is also official collaboration with the HepMC3 project.

+**pyhepmc is unit tested**

+We aim for 100% coverage, not quite there yet.

 ## Documentation

 pyhepmc currently has no separate documentation, but it mirrors the C++ interface of the HepMC3 library, which is documented here: http://hepmc.web.cern.ch/hepmc.
+Docs will come soon, for now, please use Python's `help()` browser to learn about the API.
 <!-- end of description -->

 ## License